lublak/godot-cef/README.md

-# CEF Godot
+# Godot CEF

-A high-performance Chromium Embedded Framework (CEF) integration for Godot Engine 4.4, written in Rust.
+A high-performance Chromium Embedded Framework (CEF) integration for Godot Engine 4.4 and above, written in Rust.
 Render web content directly inside your Godot games and applications with full support for modern web standards, JavaScript, HTML5, and CSS3.

 ## ✨ Features